 Please note that this degree (Master of Arts in Education) does not provide a Finnish teacher’s qualification.

 The scope of the Master's Programme in Changing Education is 120 credits (ECTS) to be completed in two academic years.
 The curriculum comprises compulsory and optional modules in educational sciences, courses in qualitative and quantitative research methods and culminates in the production of a Master’s thesis.
-You can also include optional studies in related disciplines, an internship and a student exchange period as part of your degree.
+You can also include optional studies in related disciplines,

 The programme is aimed for students who have completed a first-cycle degree (e.g., bachelor’s degree) in Finland or elsewhere.
 The language of teaching and studying in the programme is English.